-- 6.1 No person shall conduct or maintain a Regulated Activity without first obtaining a permit for such activity from the Inland Wetlands and Watercourses Commission of the Town of Branford. - 6.3 Any person found to be conducting or maintaining a Regulated Activity without the prior authorization of the Inland Wetlands and Watercourses Commission, or violating any other provision of these regulations, shall be subject to the enforcement proceedings and penalties prescribed in Section 14 of these regulations and any other remedies as provided by law.
+- 6.1 No person shall conduct or maintain a Rregulated aActivity without first obtaining a permit for such activity from the-AgencyInland Wetlands Commission of the Town of Branford. - 6.2 The Agency shall regulate any operation within or use of a wetland or watercourse involving removal or deposition of material, or any obstruction, construction, alteration or pollution, of such wetlands or watercourses and any other regulated activity, unless such operation or use is permitted as of right or non-regulated pursuant to Section 4 of these regulations. - 6.2 Any person found to be conducting or maintaining a Rregulated aActivity without the prior authorization of the Inland Wetlands Commission Agency, or violating any other provision of these regulations, shall be subject to the enforcement proceedings and penalties prescribed in \underline{S} ection 14 of these regulations and any other remedies as provided by law.